 Type of Relationship

-The factors the IRS looks at when determining the type of relationship are contracts between the worker and company, benefits (if any), expected length of relationship, and the type of service(s) provided.
+The factors the IRS looks at when determining the type of relationship are contracts between the worker and company, benefits (if any), expected length of the relationship, and the type of service(s) provided.

-The only factor the IRS overlooks are the contracts, because some contracts may state someone is an independent contractor when that isn’t the case.
+The only factor the IRS overlooks is the contracts, because some contracts may state someone is an independent contractor when that isn’t the case.
 Some businesses provide benefits and others don’t, not a big determining factor.

 The expected stay of a worker and the type of service provided are a big sign of whether the worker is an employee or contractor.
 If you stay for a long time and perform vital tasks for the business’ daily operation, you should be an employee.